gemusehandler/NEBacademy/pages/04.hubs/03._central/07.thuis/blog.md

 # train | upskill | reskill
 ## the construction ecosystem for carbon neutral building

-The NEB Academy’s mission is to achieve a carbon-neutral, beautiful, sustainable, and inclusive
+The NEB Academy’s mission is to achieve a carbon-neutral, <br />

-transformation of the building sector.
+beautiful, sustainable, and inclusive transformation of the building sector.